 Some of us more established brands have probably already experienced this.
 You get a year into business and realise your brand identity doesn’t actually align with your purpose and values.
 Or, perhaps you never actually identified them in the first place.

 A brand goes far beyond its logo.
 It’s about how your brand is perceived by your customers.
-It’s about your brand personality, purpose and values.
-It’s also your tone of voice, language and key messaging.
+About your brand personality, purpose and values.
+As well as your tone of voice, language and key messaging.

 People no longer buy products and services, they buy brands with purpose.
 As Simon Sinek put it in his 2009 Ted Talk, ‘people don’t buy what you do, they buy why you do it’.
 Have a look at some of the most successful brands; Apple, Thankyou, Sukin, Amazon, Oxfam.
 All of these brands have products or services almost identical to their competitors, yet people are buying theirs.

 Why?
 It’s simple.
 When a customer relates to and aligns with a brand story, things like price, quality, convenience, and even need, come later.

 So, where do you start when defining your purpose?

 You’ve probably heard of the terms Vision, Mission and Values, but what exactly are they?
 Your Vision should start with your ‘Why’.
 Why does your business exist?
 What purpose does it serve?
 What problems are you solving for the greater good?
 Are you inspiring change?
 What is the ideal future that does not yet exist?